randyrossi/vicii-kawari/README.md

 A true 16 color 80 column text mode is available.
 This is NOT a soft-80 mode that uses bitmap graphics but rather a true text mode.
 Each character cell is a full 8x8 pixels.
 An 80 colum text screen occupies 4k of kawari video memory space (+4k character definition data).
 A small program (2k resident at $c800) can enable this for the basic programming environment.
 The basic text editor operates exactly as the 40 column mode does since the input/output routines are simply copies of the normal kernel routines compiled with new limits.
 This mode also takes advantage of hardware accelerated block copy/fill features of VIC-II Kawari so scrolling/clearing the text is fast.

+NOTE: 40 column BASIC programs will not necessarily run without modification in the 80 column mode.
+If the program uses print statements exclusively, then there's a good chance it will work.
+If it uses POKEs to screen memory, it will have to be modified.

+NOTE: The 80 column display was not intended for TVs or low resolution monitors.
+The mode will function using a composite signal but the bandwidth is too low and you will not get a sharp display.
+You may get a more usable image using a custom s-video cable (and possibly an upscaler).

 ### Novaterm 9.6c 80 column driver

 A Novaterm 9.6c 80 column video driver is available.
 Use this driver with a user port or cartridge modem and relive the 80's BBS experience in 80 columns on your C64!